Dan Wilkinson: Miami Dolphins

 During the 2006 offseason, the Lions unsuccessfully attempted to trade Wilkinson and subsequently released him on May 22.
 He received interest from multiple teams, and visited with the Miami Dolphins in early June.
 The two parties negotiated on a contract, but Wilkinson preferred to not sign until later so as not to go through the rigors of an entire training camp at his age.
 He officially signed a three-year deal with the team on August 14.
 It was officially a three-year, $6.31 million contract, although it was structured in a way that would essentially make it a one-year deal.
 Wilkinson received a $500,000 signing bonus and had a $810,000 in base salary in 2006.
-His base salary would jump to $2 million in 2007 and $2.5 million in 2008.
-He is due a $500,000 roster bonus in the 2008 offseason.
+His base salary was scheduled to jump to $2 million in 2007 and $2.5 million in 2008, and he was due a $500,000 roster bonus in the 2008 offseason.

 Wilkinson played in a reserve role most of the season behind Keith Traylor and Jeff Zgonina, battling nagging injuries and dealing with a lawsuit which caused him to miss time.
 In 10 games played, he recorded 13 tackles (nine solo) and three pass deflections.
 On December 21, Wilkinson was placed on season-ending injured reserve with knee and hamstring injuries.

-In the 2007 offseason, the Dolphins attempted to trade Wilkinson to the Denver Broncos in exchange for a sixth-round draft pick in the 2007 NFL Draft.
+In the 2007 offseason, the Dolphins attempted to trade Wilkinson to the Denver Broncos in exchange for a sixth-round draft pick in the 2007 NFL draft.
 Wilkinson failed to contact either team, and while deadlines for him to report were extended during the offseason, the trade fell through and was voided on March 31.
 On June 18, the Dolphins released Wilkinson.